Skip to main content

 You can often ease the pain yourself with:

-If the pain is not easing, see your physiotherapist.
+If the pain is not easing, contact your GP or a physiotherapist.

-Things you can do to avoid making the pain worse
+How you can avoid making the pain worse

 • change how you move your hand and wrist until symptoms begin to ease

-• scoop your baby up with your sore hand under their bottom - this can be more comfortable than lifting them under the arms
+• scoop your baby up with your sore hand under their bottom - this may be easier than lifting them under the arms

 • use pillows or cushions to support your arms while breastfeeding, so there's less pressure on your hands